Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2/New-AzureADGroup.md

  [-Description <String>] -DisplayName <String> -MailEnabled <Boolean> -MailNickName <String>
  -SecurityEnabled <Boolean> [<CommonParameters>]
 ```

->Note:
+## DESCRIPTION
+The **New-AzureADGroup** cmdlet creates a group in Azure Active Directory (AD).

+Note:

-Groups with the following highly privileged email aliases can only be created by an Azure AD global administrator.
+Groups with the following highly privileged email aliases can only be created by an Azure AD global administrator:

 * abuse
 * admin